 - 2-year mandatory work experience requirement for FRM Certification.

 - Difficulty level higher than PRM and CFA exams.

 FRM Course Requirements

 A graduate degree and 2-years of work experience is the minimum requirement to attempt FRM certification.

 The purpose of the FRM certification exam is to assess the ability of the candidate to measure and manage risks in a real-world scenario.

 The exam happens twice a year, specifically on the third Saturday of November and May.

-All the three courses - MBA, CFA, and FRM – offer three different career paths in the finance industry.
+Both the certifications - CFA and FRM – offer different career paths in the finance industry.

 Be clear about why and in what position you want to join the finance industry, and your long-term goals.
-Based on this vision, decide whether an MBA, FRM or CFA will fulfill your goals.
+Based on this vision, decide whether FRM or CFA will fulfill your goals.